-- There is a clear academic debate about whether higher returns to value and small firms are driven by factors or characteristics.
-There is decent evidence to suggest that both models have legs to stand on, and this has an implication for the future expected return to the value premium.
+- There is a clear academic debate about whether factors or characteristics drive higher returns to value and small firms.
+There is decent evidence to suggest that both models have legs to stand on, which implies the future expected return to the value premium.
 However, it should be noted that the two are clearly related–the HML is formed by sorting firms on size and B/M, so an HML loading has some relation to the B/M characteristic.
 We don’t necessarily take a side here, but rather highlight that one can examine both loadings and characteristics to assess a fund.

 Overall, factor investing comes in many shades.
-We highlight above that while factor loadings can be important, examining characteristics is arguably just as effective (and probably more intuitive!).
+While factor loadings can be important, examining characteristics is arguably just as effective (and probably more intuitive!).

 In the end, factor investing is more art and less science.

 |↑1||Note — a 4th explanation of the value premium is that it was a chance result, and is unlikely to be found out of sample.
 However, the out-of-sample data contradicts this idea.
 Value and Momentum have been found to work (almost) everywhere.|